prantikseal/css-flexbox-learnings/Flex-direction/learnings.md

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/qy0fsdm/image.png" alt="image" border="0"></a><br /><a target='_blank' href='https://imgbb.com/'></a><br />

 Now when flex-direction is `row`:
-- the main axis is the horizontal axis.
+- The main axis is the horizontal axis.
 - The cross axis is the vertical axis.

 And when flex-direction is `column`:
-- the main axis is the vertical axis.
+- The main axis is the vertical axis.
 - The cross axis is the horizontal axis.

 There is another set of flex-direction: